Battle of Suwon Airfield: Background

-On the morning of June 25, 1950, ten divisions of the North Korean People's Army launched a full-scale invasion of the nation's neighbor to the south, the Republic of Korea.
+On the morning of 25 June ten divisions of the North Korean People's Army launched a full-scale invasion of the Republic of Korea.
 The force of 89,000 men moved in six columns, catching the Republic of Korea Army by surprise, resulting in a rout.
 The smaller South Korean army suffered from widespread lack of organization and equipment, and was unprepared for war.
 The numerically superior North Korean forces destroyed isolated resistance from the 38,000 South Korean soldiers on the front before it began moving steadily south.

-To prevent South Korea's collapse the United Nations Security Council voted to send military forces.
-The United States' Seventh Fleet dispatched Task Force 77, led by the fleet carrier USS Valley Forge; the British Far East Fleet dispatched several ships, including HMS Triumph, to provide air and naval support.
-By June 27, the naval and air forces moving to Korea had authorization to attack North Korean targets with the goal of helping repel the North Korean invasion of the country.
+To prevent South Korea's collapse, the United Nations Security Council voted to send military forces.
+The United States Seventh Fleet dispatched Task Force 77, led by the fleet carrier USS Valley Forge; the British Far East Fleet dispatched several ships, including HMS Triumph, to provide air and naval support.
+By 27 June the naval and air forces moving to Korea had authorization to attack North Korean targets with the goal of helping repel the North Korean invasion of the country.

 With the US forces accepting the North Korean attack as an act of war, it became imperative to evacuate civilians and American diplomats from Korea, as the forces of the north and south were battling across the peninsula.
-On June 27 the South Koreans were losing the First Battle of Seoul.
+By 27 June the South Koreans were losing the First Battle of Seoul.
 Most of South Korea's forces retreated in the face of the invasion.
-The North Koreans would capture the city the next day forcing the South Korean government and its shattered army to retreat further south.
+The North Koreans captured the city on 28 June, forcing the South Korean government and its shattered army to retreat further south.

 In the meantime, US naval and air forces were evacuating US diplomats, military dependents, and civilians by ship and air transport, hoping to get American civilians out of the country "by any means."
-Civilians were being gathered at Suwon Airfield and Kimpo Airfield in Seoul, before moving to Inchon and out of the country.
-These airlifts and convoys were being escorted by aircraft from the United States, which was operating its aircraft from bases in Japan.
+Civilians were being gathered at Suwon Airfield and Kimpo Airfield in Seoul, before moving to Incheon and out of the country.
+These airlifts and convoys were being escorted by aircraft from the United States Far East Force, which was operating its aircraft from bases in Japan.
 The two Koreas had very small air forces of their own, with the North Koreans' 132 aircraft organized into the 1st Air Division.
 At the early phase in the war, these aircraft were used boldly to the North Koreans' advantage.